It’s no secret—kids can be incredibly fun to work with!

 - Buying proper classroom materials at the start of the year & replenishing as necessary

 Preschool teacher job outlook

 There’s no shortage of ECE career opportunities for those with the right training and passion for working with kids.
 Preschool teachers can expect a stable career outlook, according to the BLS.
-It’s projected that preschool teacher jobs will grow at a steady rate of seven percent through 2024.
+It’s projected that employment of preschool teachers will grow at a steady rate of 10 percent through 2026.
 The BLS attributes this to an increasing 3-to-5-year-old population.